 Another gorgeous little beach we visited was just north of town that was recommended by our Host’s niece – Anse du Bourg.

-And of course there is the main beach right in Le Bourg which can not be forgotten, as even though it is right by the harbor, the water is still unbelievably glass like.
+And of course, there is the main beach right in Le Bourg which can not be forgotten, as even though it is right by the harbor, the water is still unbelievably clear.
 It is the perfect place to swim, between the small wooden fishing boats tied along the sand.